mit-submit/submit-users-guide/source/running.rst

 Requesting memory
 =================

 On SubMIT, Slurm treats both **CPUs** *and* **memory** as consumable resources.
-This means that it is important to provide accurate requests of these resources in your slurm job submissions.
+This means that it is important to provide accurate requests of these resources in your Slurm job submissions.
 If you request more resources than you need (CPUs or memory), then you can unnecessarily block other users as well as your own jobs from running.
 For example, a job which requests a single CPU and all the memory of a node will block any other job from running on that node even though the remaining CPUs will be sitting idle.
 If, on the other hand, you request too little memory, you job will fail.
 This leads to the common question: how do I know how much memory to request?

 In general it is recommended to request a bit more memory than you actually need so as to allow a "safety cushion" for variations in your jobs (so a job is not killed if your estimate was a little too low).